P-p-H-d/mlib/README.md

 Return the content of the property named `propname` as defined in the `PROPERTIES` field of the `oplist`, or 0 if it is not defined.

-##### `M_TEST_NOEXCEPT_P(oplist, operator)`

-Test if the operator has the property `NOEXCEPT` or not in the oplist.
-If this property is set to 1 for this operator, it means that there is a guarantee that the operator won't raise any error.
-If the operator has not this property or it is set to 0, it means that it may raise some error (default).

 ##### `M_DO_INIT_MOVE(oplist, dest, src)`
 ##### `M_DO_MOVE(oplist, dest, src)`